 The Bleu D'Auvergne is paired with thyme honey roasted grapes, walnuts and almonds, and a red wine vinegar reduction.
-Call Me Caramel is also featured for the occassion: the Gruyere AOP Cheese Caramels are a savory, sweet, umami experience unlike no other.
+Call Me Caramel is also featured for the occasion: the Gruyere AOP Cheese Caramels are a savory, sweet, umami experience unlike no other.

 Have Fun With The Pairings

 I enjoy making the table spread into a wonderland of flavors so that the guest can mix and match, and explore combinations.
-Accouterments such as pepper flakes, dates, pomegranate, avocado, honeys, and roasted fruits and veggies can all taste magically delicious with different pairings.
+Accoutrements such as pepper flakes, dates, pomegranate, avocado, honeys, and roasted fruits and veggies can all taste magically delicious with different pairings.
 It helps to have two Grottoes to arrange a multi-tiered display that catches the eye ;-).